fajkor/project-landing-page/README.md

 A link to The Odin Project carriculum can be found here: https://www.theodinproject.com/paths

 A note: You will see that in my code I comment a lot.
 I do this for three reasons.
 First, to reinforce my learning.
 Second, as a reference.
 When I run into a similar problem in future projects, I can come back here and see if I can get an idea of how to solve it.
 And third, when I come back to my project it's easier for me to continue from where I have left of.

+Note on the photo: I am using a photo with a free to use license.
+Title of the photo: Seashore Under White and Blue Sky during Sunset
+Photographer: Pixabay